All About a Second Fermentation for Milk Kefir

 What Is a Second Fermentation?

-The first fermentation takes place when you add your milk kefir grains to milk and allow it to culture for 12 to 24 hours.
-You then strain off the grains, add them to new milk, and are left with milk kefir.
+The first fermentation takes place when milk kefir grains are added to milk and cultured for around 24 hours.
+Once the grains are separated and transferred to fresh milk, the resulting liquid is milk kefir.

-What Are the Flavor Benefits of a Second Fermentation?
+What Are the Benefits of a Second Fermentation?

-Some people perform a second fermentation on their milk kefir for the additional bacterial content.
-Others do it for the improvement in flavor.
+A second fermentation can be performed for the additional bacterial content, reduced lactose content, or simply for the improvement in flavor.

 Fermenting the kefir a second time, no matter the additions, mellows the kefir and takes away some of the sharp acidic flavor milk kefir is known for.
-Not only that, but with the addition of other flavorings, you can spice, sweeten, or savor-up that kefir even more.
+Not only that, but with the addition of other flavorings, it can be a spicey, sweet, or savory fermented drink.

 What Flavor Additions Can I Make in the Second Fermentation?